 Vasistha’s Yoga by Swami Venkatesananda (not the abridged) – is the most accessible translation and captures the essence of the entire text in a single volume (the full text is 4 volumes).
 This is the essence of the teachings of the Ramayana, told mostly in example stories.
 It is missing a lot of detail, like the stages of enlightenment and details of yogic flying. (related article)

 The Ramayana: A New Retelling of Valmiki’s Ancient Epic – Complete and Comprehensive by Linda Egenes and Kumuda Reddy.
 This is the larger arc of the story of Rama in an abridged form that is clear and comprehensive. (related article)

 Bhagavad-Gita, translation and commentary by Maharishi Mahesh Yogi.
 The most insightful translation I’ve seen.
 While he sometimes repeatedly mentions Transcendental Meditation, at the time this book was written he defined this as anything that brings you to transcendental consciousness (samadhi).
 This is the key to enlightenment, as the text describes.
-The Gita is the essence of the teachings of the Mahabharata. (related article)
+The Gita is the essence of the teachings of the Mahabharata. (related article, another)

-Maharishi Patanjali Yoga Sutra, translated by Thomas Egenes – this is the foundation of Yoga, properly presented in it’s original text with word by word translation and English result.
+Maharishi Patanjali Yoga Sutra, translated by Thomas Egenes – this is the foundation of Yoga, properly presented in it’s Sanskrit text with word by word translation and English result.
 Without the misunderstanding of concentration or the limbs as steps of a ladder.
 Dr. Egenes is a Sanskrit scholar.
 No commentary. (related article)

 The Yugas by Joseph Selbie & David Steinmetz – the cycle of ages based on the correction of Sri Yukteswar (Yogananda’s master).
 Reframes history in remarkable ways and offers a vision of the future. (related article)